fieldtrip/website/walkthrough.md

 {% include image src="/assets/img/walkthrough/figure2.png" width="600" %}

-In Fieltrip this is contained within in a single data matrix of [channels x timepoints], for instance:
+In Fieldtrip this is contained within in a single data matrix of [channels x timepoints], for instance:

     data.trial{1}: [32x1000 double]